-6.1 Node shocks
+7.2 Node shocks

-We extend the benchmark model to allow for shocks to individual nodes.
+We now consider shocks to individual nodes.
 There are two ways to think about such shocks.
-The first is an idiosyncratic shock that affects an institution without any direct effect to any other institution.
+The first is an idiosyncratic shock that affects an institution without any direct effect to any other institution, such as liquidity shocks.
 The second is one in which the financial sector has ties with the real sector and these ties are subject to shocks as well.
-In the model, each node (financial institution) would be connected with an (imaginary) edge to the outside of the network.
+In the model, each node (financial institution) is incident to an (imaginary) edge outside of the network.
 The shock to this edge is effectively an idiosyncratic shock to the node itself.